- Photocopying under "fair dealing" for private study or research

 There is a substantial overlap between photocopying under "fair dealing" for private study or research and photocopying under the CLA licence.
 Works which can be photocopied under the CLA licence can normally also be copied under "fair dealing" (but not vice versa), and the CLA licence grants rights that go beyond "fair dealing".
 This section summarises the differences between the two authorisations for photocopying, in order to help users decide which one to rely on.

-- Who can copy: the CLA licence only authorises photocopying by SOAS students and staff, whereas any Library user can photocopy under "fair dealing".
+- Who can copy: the CLA licence only authorises photocopying by SOAS staff, whereas any Library user can photocopy under "fair dealing".
 External Library users who wish to photocopy items must rely on "fair dealing" for private study or research, or on one of the copyright provisions that allow material to be copied in order to reproduce it in another work (see Reproduction of Library materials).

 - What can be copied: any literary, dramatic, musical or artistic work can be photocopied under "fair dealing" (for definitions of these terms, see What is copyright - and why it matters).
 There are limits to which works can be copied under the CLA licence, and these limits are based on the category of work (e.g. printed music), whether photocopying or scanning is allowed by a specific territory or publisher, whether reproduction of digital material is allowed by a specific territory or publisher, or whether an author or artist has excluded their work.
 If the item which you want to photocopy is not covered by the CLA licence, it will have to be copied under "fair dealing" or one of the provisions relating to the Reproduction of Library materials.